Guillermo Ochoa: Personal life

 In 2005, Ochoa dated Mexican actress, singer and songwriter Dulce María.
 The pair split a year later.
-After his move to France, Ochoa began dating Mexican model Karla Mora.
+After his move to France, he began dating Mexican model Karla Mora.
 On 8 February 2013, Mora gave birth to a girl, Lucciana, in Corsica.
 The couple welcomed their second child, a son, on 1 April 2015, one day after Ochoa's national team teammate Andrés Guardado's son was born.
 They were married in Ibiza, Spain on 8 July 2017.
 The couple's second daughter was born in May 2019.

 Ochoa plays internationally with shirt number 13, in reference to his birthday which is on 13 July.

-He has appeared on the North American front cover of the FIFA games, FIFA 08 and FIFA 09.
+Ochoa has appeared on the North American front cover of the FIFA games, FIFA 08, and FIFA 09.

 Ochoa is a graduate of the Football Management Degree online program from the Johan Cruyff Institute.

+In October 2017, Ochoa helped found Asociación Mexicana de Futbolistas (Mexican Footballers Association).

 On 19 July 2022, Ochoa received an offer from a former NFL kicker to help train Ochoa if he wanted to end his football career and be an NFL kicker.

+Ochoa is an active investor in startups, including the digital music startup, TREBEL Music.